BF/SF Super Reverb

 See page How to select speakers for general speaker recommendations.

-The Super Reverb can be really loud and even interfer with the bass guitar.
+The Super Reverb can be really loud and even interfere with the bass guitar.
 A simple trick is to pull out two of the speakers for less volume and earlier breakup.
 Not only do you reduce the speaker areal and bass tones, the tubes are pushed harder when seeing a 4 ohm load in stead of 2.
 You’ll achieve sweet spot at a lower volume.

 Check this video to hear the Weber 10A150 in a Fender Super Reverb (video on Youtube).
 Just two speakers, 2 ohm OT, tremolo disconnect mod and V1 tube pulled out.